vercel/next.js/packages/next/README.md

     // Run the parent `getInitialProps` using `ctx` that now includes our custom `renderPage` const initialProps = await Document.getInitialProps(ctx)

-    return { ...initialProps }c
+    return initialProps
   }
 }
 ```

-- It also can take as argument a  function instead of the object, that would be the equivalent of using the `enhanceComponent` option.
+- It also can take a function instead of the object as argument.
+This would be the equivalent of using the `enhanceComponent` property in the options object previously mentioned.

 **⚠️ This usage is kept for backwards compatibility only, you should use the options object instead.**